How Often Should You Run a Vulnerability Scan?

 Like a check-up with the doctor or a visit to the dentist, vulnerability scans of your network are a small inconvenience that could help to identify or prevent a big problem.

-If you’re responsible for organizing scans at your contact centre, here’s the lowdown on keeping your systems healthy.
+If you’re responsible for organising scans at your contact centre, here’s the lowdown on keeping your systems healthy.

 What’s the Difference Between an Internal and External Scan?